estuary/flow/README.md

 You interact with Flow through the `flowctl` CLI tool:

 -   `flowctl test` runs all tests of a `--source` catalog.
--   `flowctl develop` starts the Flow runtime around a `--source` catalog, miniaturized to a single local process.
+-   `flowctl develop` serves a `--source` catalog as a single local process (✈️ mode).
--   `flowctl serve ... ` joins, and `flowctl apply` updates, a production cluster with separate Gazette & Etcd deployments.
+-   `flowctl apply` updates a production deployment of Flow.

 Estuary also provides a fully managed offering of Flow, running in your Kubernetes cluster.
 Please [reach out](https://estuary.dev/#contact-us) to us for details.